gcc-mirror/gcc/gcc/config/mips/mips.md

      so, for a shift between 8 and 16, it is just as fast to do two shifts of 8 or less.
 If there is a lot of shifting going on, we may win in CSE.
 Otherwise combine will put the shifts back together again.
-This can be called by function_arg, so we must be careful not to allocate a new register if we've reached the reload pass.  */ if (TARGET_MIPS16
+This can be called by mips_function_arg, so we must be careful not to allocate a new register if we've reached the reload pass.  */ if (TARGET_MIPS16